Custom Alpine Climbing Trips to Gannett Peak, Wyoming’s Highest Peak

 Not only do we facilitate a safe and incredibly rewarding experience climbing Gannett Peak, our ultimate aim is to help you become a safer and more sustainable backcountry climber.
 Our guides are talented, personable teachers who will help you develop new safety skills, useful snow, ice, and rock climbing techniques, as well as Leave No Trace best practices for backpacking, mountaineering, and alpine climbing.
 For the most impactful educational experience, we highly recommend taking our Intro to Alpine Climbing Course to help you prepare for your Gannett Peak climb.

-Our custom alpine climbing trips to Gannett Peak are available July – September, conditions dependent of course.
+Our custom alpine climbing trips to Gannett Peak are available late June – September, conditions dependent of course.
 Please use our email contact form below or give us a call to arrange dates for your trip.

 This itinerary is fully customizable based on your preferred length and difficulty of trip.
 We are happy to facilitate additional climbing days if you want to climb multiple routes or peaks in the Dinwoody Glacier area and we can add more rest days to the trip for additional fees.